San Marcos features several natural escapes that feature excellent hiking trails. San Marcos Convention and Visitor Bureau

 1. Run the Trail at the Purgatory Creek Natural Area

 Start the morning far away from the chaotic football stadium with a trail run along Purgatory Creek Natural Area’s famous Dante’s Trail.
-The eight-mile moderate run connecting the Upper and Lower Purgatory is popular with trail runners, mountain bikers and hikers.
-The Upper Purgatory is a steeper, more technical section with rocks and tree roots to keep you on your game.
-The Malacoda Trail branches off the Upper Purgatory leading to a limestone grotto.
-The Lower Purgatory is the less challenging and the more popular section, so get there early on the weekend to ensure finding a parking space.
+The eight-mile moderate run connecting the Upper and Lower Purgatory is popular with trail runners, mountain bikers, and hikers.
+Upper Purgatory kicks off with gentle slopes and an ADA-accessible trail built for adventurers of all activity levels.
+Popular trails are Dante, Paraiso, and Malacoda.
+The Malacoda trail ventures to the iconic grotto.
+The limestone cliff above and the grotto below both make excellent photo spots.
+Lower Purgatory is home to more rugged terrain.
+Popular trails in Lower Purgatory are Dante, Beatrice, Ovid, and Ripheus.
+The Lower Purgatory is a very popular section, so get there early on the weekend to ensure finding a parking space.
 Make sure you bring water as there are no water sources along the trail.

 3. Kayak the San Marcos River

 Fall weather in Central Texas is not too cool to stop anyone from enjoying time on the water.
 While the San Marcos River offers several areas to drop in a kayak and enjoy a good paddle, the Texas Department of Parks and Wildlife designated the section between San Marcos and Luling Zedler Mill as one of the state’s most popular paddling trails.
 It is easy to see the popularity of the six-mile trail as the tree-lined river twists and turns through the Texas Hill Country.
-The gentle currents make the four-hour trip perfect for beginners or those who just want to put their feet back and enjoy the quiet beauty of Central Texas.
+The gentle currents make the four-hour trip perfect for beginners or those who just want to put their feet back and enjoy the quiet beauty of Central Texas—looking for a paddling adventure after the game?
+Paddle SMTX offers Glow Tours where you can explore the San Marcos River at night with lights lighting up the river below your clear kayak.

 As the headwaters to the San Marcos River, Spring Lake has been a gathering place for water seekers for more than 1,200 years.
-Grab a paddleboard and glide across the lake’s crystal clear waters.
-Bobcat Stadium is only a mile away so you might be able to keep up with the progress of the game depending on all the “oohs” and “ahhs” you hear.
-Paddle SMTX features guided tours, paddleboard yoga and even “glow tours” by paddleboard in the evening for those who don’t have their own equipment.
+The snorkel tour at the Meadows Center is a really unique way to explore the crystal-clear lake.
+Bobcat Stadium is just across the road so you might be able to keep up with the progress of the game depending on all the “oohs” and “ahhs” you hear.
+For those looking to stay dry, the Glass-Bottom Boat Tours are an excellent activity!
+You can see the lake below through the window in the bottom of the boat and hear all about the unique history of the area.

 5. Float the San Marcos River